 Main reviewer Ross Robinson testing the traction of the Targhee II on wet rocks in a canyon stream.

 Want to lace up your new hiking boots and hop on the trail right away?
-This model is the second-most comfortable boot we tested (after the HOKA ONE ONE
+This model is the third-most comfortable boot we tested (after the HOKA ONE ONE

 The lacing system is made up of three lower, one middle, and one upper locking eyelets.
 The middle webbing eyelet continues down and around the heel of the boot, providing the ability to cinch your heel down in the heel cup.
 Only the Salewa Mountain Trainer Mid GTX

 has a similar feature for securing the heel, which we found both innovative and useful.
 Meanwhile, the upper eyelet provides a positive lock on the laces, so even if your bow comes untied, the lacing system does not loosen.
 We observed hikers on the Pacific Crest Trail that re-rigged the lacing system with two laces.
 One for the lower three eyelets that could be tied loosely, and one lace for the upper two eyelets to provide a tight fit for the heel and ankle.

 The upper eyelet firmly locks the lace into place, allowing you to tie your final knot without worrying about losing tension in the laces below.

 Although it's a waterproof, mostly leather boot, this product breathes exceptionally well.
 The proprietary KEEN.DRY waterproof breathable membrane performs very well, and keeps the cost down compared to other products that rely on GORE-TEX liners.
 The perforated insert and wide, roomy toe box also encourage ventilation in the forefoot.
 The breezy and super light Vasque Inhaler II GTX